emdevfrontend/Landing-Page-Medicine-/README.md

 # Landing Page Medicine

 ##
-ABOUT:<br><br>
-The Landing Page can be used for the purpose of disclosing links and images about a company or person
+ABOUT: The Landing Page can be used for the purpose of disclosing links and images about a company or person
 <br>
 <br>
 DETAILS: